emmawalshdev/The-Book-bar/testing.md

         - Buy now URL

 7. I want to be able to make changes or delete a book that I have uploaded, in case an error has been made.
-    - An Edit button is displayed within the book page if the user has uploaded the book.
-This is also displayed for the 'admin'.
+    - An Edit button is displayed within the Book page if the user has uploaded the book.
+This is also displayed for the 'admin' user.
-    - Within the edit page, the user has the option to delete the book.
+    - Within the Edit page, the user has the option to delete the book.
     - Clicking delete activates a modal that asks for confirmation. before deletion

 8. I want to be able to review and rate any book on the website so that other users can quickly see what I thought about it.